We believe in the power of community.

 All requests must be submitted in writing on the organization’s letterhead (mail or email) to:

 The Tomato Head

 Or, submit your proposal to email@example.com (Attn: Michael Kuczmarski)

-For 2014, applications will be taken on a rolling basis with reviews occurring the last week of the month.
 The application deadline is 5PM EST, October 1 of current year to be considered for the next year’s partnership.
 No phone or in-person requests will be accepted other than materials dropped off for consideration.